Supervisors - description of tasks and requirements

 Before the Proposal:

 It is very advisable that the supervisor and the fellow meet before the proposal is written.
 This is appropriate in order to match expectations and agree on the project details.
-AFU will organize a Master Class for potential Marie Sklodowska-Curie fellows and their coming supervisors during two days in May 2017.
+AFU will organize a Symposium for potential Marie Sklodowska-Curie fellows and their coming supervisors May 30 and 31, 2018.
 This is a unique opportunity to have one-to-one sessions and to consult different experts for guidance.

 The project proposal is prepared by the fellow in liaison with the host organization (UiT) which is represented by the supervisor.
 A proposal should be submitted by the fellow provided that he/she has the approval of the host organization.
 As part of the proposal a Personal Career Development Plan should be established by the fellow and the supervisor in order to ensure the provision of the research training program and research objectives that best suits the needs of the fellow.
 As these individual fellowships main aim is to further career opportunities for the fellows, it is crucial that the plan is ambitious, yet realistic and concrete.
 It is also important that it is an actual plan, and it convincingly argues why/how the proposed measures could improve the career of the fellow.